QuizandSurveyMaster/quiz_master_next/readme.txt

 = Math Formulas =
 You can use Tex or LaTex in questions, answers, and text fields for your quiz.
 For assistance with LaTex, review this tutorial: [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1)

+= Schedule Time That Quiz Is Active =
+You can set up the quiz to only be active between two days.
+Utilize this for quizzes/surveys that are only active until a certain date.

 = Other Useful Features =

 * Allow the user to share the results on *social networks*